-Throughout the centennial year of Tulsa’s most tragic racial event, we understood the importance of creating a space where young people can come together and have meaningful conversations about race relations in the United States, the legacy of Blackness in our community, and the power within students to advocate for change for themselves and those around them.
+Throughout the centennial year of Tulsa’s most tragic racial event, we recognized the importance of creating a space where young people can come together and have meaningful conversations about race relations in the United States, the legacy of Blackness in our community, and the power within students to advocate for change for themselves and those around them.

 We will use techniques that have proven success from Anytown Leadership Institute in creating a youth-led discussion space where students are able to safely and respectfully have conversations about their experiences with race and ethnicity.
 The Youth Race and Leadership Forum will take place over three days with a follow-up project that is completed after the forum.